Why Amazon can't touch Ross and TJMaxx

 Ross has argued that the high costs of online shipping and frequent return rates mean it doesn't make sense for Amazon to attack heavy-discount apparel sellers.

-"The economics just don't work," Ross' chief financial officer, Michael O'Sullivan, told Goldman Sachs analysts last year.
+"The economics just don't work," Ross' president and chief operating officer, Michael O'Sullivan, told Goldman Sachs analysts last year.
 "If I was Amazon, I don't think I'd be looking at the off-price space as my big opportunity."

 Amazon may have reached a similar conclusion.
 Analysts see the company operating in clothing as more of a traditional department store rather than an off-pricer.

-Note: — Correction: A previous version of this article gave an incorrect title for Michael O'Sullivan, the president and chief operating officer of Ross.